-Justice DAVID HACKETT SOUTER (United States Supreme Court): Do you agree that it applies as part of the law of war?
+DAVID HACKETT SOUTER: Do you agree that it applies as part of the law of war?

 TOTENBERG: Justices Souter, Kennedy and Breyer all asked questions evidencing a concern that the government's position was an effort to circumvent a major constitutional right, the right to go to court to challenge the basis of your imprisonment, the right known as habeas corpus.
 Justice Scalia rode to Solicitor General Clement's rescue on this point, but, as you will hear, Justice Kennedy didn't seem to buy it.

-Justice ANTONIN SCALIA (United States Supreme Court): We don't intervene on habeas corpus when somebody says that the panel is improperly constituted.
+ANTONIN SCALIA: We don't intervene on habeas corpus when somebody says that the panel is improperly constituted.
 We wait until the proceeding's terminated, normally.

-Justice ANTHONY M. KENNEDY (United States Supreme Court): Is that true?
+ANTHONY M: Is that true?
 If a group of people decides they're going to try somebody we wait until that group of people finishes the trial before the court, before habeas intervenes to determine the authority of the tribunal to hold and to try?

 TOTENBERG: Justice Breyer ticked off some of the problems he saw arising if the court were to accept the government's argument that Congress had in fact stripped the courts of jurisdiction to rule on military tribunals.

-Justice STEPHEN G. BREYER (United States Supreme Court): Wouldn't your reading raise a terrifically difficult constitutional question, if not this case, in cases that are pending right now where prisoners in Guantanamo are claiming that they have not yet had the CSRT hearing?
+STEPHEN G: Wouldn't your reading raise a terrifically difficult constitutional question, if not this case, in cases that are pending right now where prisoners in Guantanamo are claiming that they have not yet had the CSRT hearing?
 They're claiming, one or two, we had it and we're still here.
 We won, but we're still here.
 They're claiming, we don't want to be sent back to Qatar.
 And they're claiming, some, that they were tortured.
 All right?
 Now, so my question is, how could it, if we accepted your interpretation, possibly avoid the most terribly difficult and important constitutional question of whether Congress can constitutionally deprive this court of jurisdiction in habeas cases?